slauren1207/slauren1207/README.md

-- **Name:** Yejeong Seong
+- **Name:** Yejeong Seong (성예정)

-- **Education:** Class of 2023 Graduate of Rift Valley Academy, Kenya :mortar_board:, Current attendee of Chung-Ang University Art & Technology Major :school:
+- **Education:** Class of 2023 graduate of Rift Valley Academy (Kenya) :mortar_board:, Current attendee of Chung-Ang University Art & Technology Major :school:

-- **Personality Traits:** ISTP/ISFP, Has a strong sense of responsibility and highly value commitments, Quiet but always yearning to learn new things
+- **Personality Traits:** ISTP/ISFP, Has a strong sense of responsibility and highly value commitments, Observant, Quiet but always yearning to learn new things

 - **Fields of Interest:** Visual Art & Digital Illustration :art:, 2D & 3D Animation :tv:, Music :notes:, Game Creation :video_game:, Storytelling Director :open_book:

-- **Love For Diversity:** I have lived in 5 countries in total (South Korea, New Zealand, USA, Kenya, and Uganda) :world_map:.
-Due to spending more than 3/4 of my life outside of Korea, I am now fluent in both Korean and English.
-Also, due to constantly moving abroad, I have gained the ability to adapt very swiftly to different situations and to respect the diverse cultures/opinions that may exist in all team settings.
+- **Multicultural Identity:** Harbors a Third-Culture Identity from having lived in diverse cultures (South Korea, New Zealand, USA, Kenya, and Uganda) :world_map:,  Fluent in both Korean and English, Able to adapt swiftly to different situations due to constantly moving abroad, Prioritize respecting the diverse cultures/opinions that may exist in all team settings

 <hr>